tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

  **Answer** Transactions happen right away.

-* How might remix make it easier to write smart contracts?
+* How might Remix make it easier to write smart contracts?

  **Answer** You can write a smart contract from pretty much any browser.